A View from the Tonkin Gulf

 Comrades in Arms

-I was privileged to fly with a classmate as he flew the Big Mother, a search and rescue helo that was armored, packing a Gatling gun-type of weapon.
+I was privileged to fly with a classmate as he flew the Big Mother, an armored search and rescue helo that packed a Gatling gun-type of weapon.
 Although for me this was a joy ride, he flew many heroic and harrowing missions into enemy territory.

 One of my classmates, a fighter pilot, attended a briefing by the air wing.
 Amidst the bravado he always exhibited, he now showed a focus and seriousness that reflected this was not a joy ride.
 The numbers of POW’s, KIA’s and MIA’s from that naval aviation branch showed the seriousness of each mission.

 The bell tower of a church in Quang Tri near the demilitarized zone still stood on a Sunday morning despite an endless line of ships firing upon that target.
-I witnessed every form of military power exerted on that piece of Vietnam, from B-52’s, F-4’s, A-4’s and A-6’s, attack helos and a hellacious bombardment from battleships and destroyers alike.
+I witnessed every form of military power exerted on that piece of Vietnam.
+The armaments included B-52’s, F-4’s, A-4’s and A-6’s, attack helos and a hellacious bombardment from battleships and destroyers alike.

-But of all my moments in the Gulf, one incident still haunts me.
-One black night, with all ships in a darkened condition, a catastrophe of huge proportions was averted.
-Radar indicated constant bearing, decreasing range (collision imminent).
-No matter which way I turned, it seemed the other vessel changed course to continue this perilous outcome.
-Only by the grace of God did I order shift rudder at the last moment to avoid a collision that would have caused numerous deaths.
+One black night, with all ships in a darkened condition, a split-second command to shift rudder averted a catastrophe of huge proportions.
+No matter which way I turned, the other vessel seemed to change course to continue this perilous outcome.
+By the grace of God, my last-minute command avoided a collision that could have caused numerous deaths.

 Close to Tragedy

 These few thoughts come to my mind when I contemplate the uniqueness of the situation and circumstances of my time in the Gulf of Tonkin.
-They are not spectacular when compared to others’ stories, told by those who faced the rage and horrors of war.
+They are not spectacular when compared to others’ stories – those who faced the rage and horrors of war.
 I thank those who did so much beyond what I did.
 I pray that the hauntings that some encounter will leave them.
 I know that “there but for the grace of God, go I.”

 In 1973, after the U.S. departure from Vietnam, we hosted 27 Cambodian naval officers in San Diego.
-As part of the alliance with Lon Nol, this strategy-planning program benefited both groups; but seeing their wonderment at Disneyland was a delight.
-Within a year after their return, we learned that all had been killed in the purges of Pol Pot and his Khmer Rouge.
-The brutality of dictatorships had not been blunted.
+As part of the alliance with Lon Nol, this strategy-planning program benefited both groups; but I delighted in seeing their wonderment at Disneyland.
+Within a year after their return, we learned that the purges of Po Pot and his Khmer Rouge killed all of them.
+Brutal dictatorships persisted.